leafarlins/gokopa/README.md

 The database is creating importing the files in dataset, using flask commands.

-The database used is a mongodb server, hosted in Atlas Cloud.
+The database used is a mongodb server.

 Create the vars in .env file with